Cash, Cards, & Currency Abroad

 Not because I'm paranoid.

-Because travel taught me small problems become much bigger when you’re exhausted in another country.
+Because travel taught me how quickly small inconveniences become major problems when you're tired in another country.

 That perspective permanently changed the way I think about consumption.

-Learning how money functions socially became just as important as understanding the exchange rate itself.
+Learning how money functions socially became just as important as understanding exchange rates.

-At some point, I stopped obsessively converting every purchase back into dollars.
+Eventually I stopped converting every purchase back into dollars.

 Not because budgeting stopped mattering.

-Because constantly mentally translating prices prevents you from fully arriving where you are.
+Because constantly translating prices prevented me from fully arriving where I was.

-Travel made me think much more carefully about:
+Travel made me think more carefully about where my money goes.

-Travel Taught Me Money Is Mostly About Freedom
+Travel Taught Me That Money Is Really About Freedom

 Not luxury.